Becky Clarke, Womens Adventure Race Winner, talks about that daunting task of packing all that compulsory kit!

 Roll it up tight and make it easy to find, especially the compulsory gear that you may not need to use like your waterproof pants (cause if you don't it will probably rain!)

 Keep it dry.
 Use a dry bag inside your pack to keep all your gear dry.
-Some events have a compulsory gear checks throughout so I use a clear re-sealable bag.
+Some events have compulsory gear checks throughout so I use a clear re-sealable bag.
 It keeps everything dry and if you can point to the items through the bag it saves so much time!
 Squeeze all the air out before you do the zip up and it works like a vacuum bag.
 A snap lock bag is perfect for the cell phone.